The Left Shoulder Trap: Why Fretting Creates Tension (And How to Undo It in 3 Minutes)

 The Three-Minute Shoulder Reset (Before and After Playing)

 Alright, here's what you can do.
-This isn't therapy or treatment — it's just movement.
+This isn't treatment it's just movement.
 It's giving your shoulder a chance to remember what neutral feels like before you ask it to do the work of fretting again.

 You can do this standing or sitting.
 I prefer standing, but do what feels right for you.